raphlcx/blog/content/posts/javascript-module-import-hoisting.md

 Shouldn't the `import` statement be hoisted to the top of the file in `index.ts`?

-So I ran `tsc` to transpile the file to JavaScript, to inspect what actually executes:
+So I ran `tsc` to transpile the file to JavaScript and inspect what executes:

 ```
 npx tsc index.ts